POWER AND ENERGY SYSTEM

 (◎: Head of the Group)

-※ Plants, raw materials of biofuel, took CO2 from the atmosphere when it growing.
-This absorbed CO2 offsets the CO2 emitted when we burn the biofuel.
+Plants, the raw materials for biofuel, absorb CO2 from the atmosphere as they grow.
+This absorbed CO2 offsets the CO2 emitted when the biofuel is burned.

 Hydrogen is a fuel that does not emit CO2 when burned, and we expect it to be available for ships.
 Therefore, we are conducting R & D of technology to use hydrogen as a fuel for marine gas engines.
 Hydrogen has the characteristic of readily igniting and subsequently burning at high speed.
 Therefore, to use hydrogen as a fuel, it is necessary to properly control this intense combustion characteristic of hydrogen during combustion in engines to achieve stable and safe operation.
 In our research, we installed the in-house hydrogen injection system to a spark-ignition lean burn type gas engine fueled by natural gas with a generating output of 400 kW, and hydrogen combustion experiments are underway.
 Based on previous experiments under conditions similar to those of hydrogen-only combustion, we demonstrated stable combustion, clean exhaust gas, and high thermal efficiency by making appropriate adjustments.
 As technologies to further reduce hydrogen combustion, we are also conducting research on EGR technology, which mixes exhaust gas with intake air for combustion, and water injection technology.